-I just completed Dry January, that post-holiday ritual that one of my favorite executive tweeters defined as “(noun): Replacing wine with M&Ms for 31 days in an attempt to be more disciplined and healthy.”
+I just completed Dry January, that post-holiday ritual that one of my favorite executive tweeters defined as “replacing wine with M&Ms for 31 days in an attempt to be more disciplined and healthy.”
 It’s the first year I have tried it in adulthood, unless you count the year I found out I was pregnant in January.
-The motivator was not what it should have been: sleeping better, reducing cancer risk, or liver health.
-It was driven entirely by a desire to fit into a dress that wasn’t zipping up for an upcoming event.
+The “sobriety motivator” was not what it should have been: sleeping better, reducing cancer risk, or liver health.
+My choice to be temporarialy sober was driven entirely by a desire to fit into a dress that wasn’t zipping up for an upcoming event.
 Which meant the M&Ms were out too.
 It turns out it wasn’t that hard, but I also didn’t find it that transformational either.
 I can point to modest weight loss and the inability to sleep past 6am on weekend mornings, a mild productivity boost.

 What this month did highlight is how much our world, particularly the business world, revolves around alcohol.
 Not to mention how utterly lame most bars and restaurants are at providing creative, fun, non-alcoholic alternatives, particularly if you also screen for low-sugar.
 In the vast majority of events I attended, the only choices were club soda and Diet Coke.
 If I drink one more club soda with lime, I’ll probably start to look mildly green.

-Given the enormity of two health issues in the US, diabetes and alcoholism, employers and the market should be championing mindful drinking and better low-sugar, no alcohol options.The estimated cost to employers and the health system is $237B for diabetes and $249B for excessive alcohol use.
+Given the enormity of two health issues in the US, diabetes and alcoholism, employers and the market should be championing sobriety and mindful drinking and better low-sugar, no alcohol options.The estimated cost to employers and the health system is $237B for diabetes and $249B for excessive alcohol use.
 Excessive alcohol use is responsible for 1 in 10 deaths among working adults.
-That doesn’t account for the additional benefits of moderate drinkers just drinking less on productivity, weight, and long-term health.
+That doesn’t account for the additional benefits of sobriety just drinking less on productivity, weight, and long-term health.

 For a lower alcohol lifestyle to become mainstream, however, separating non-drinkers from the drinkers can’t be a requirement.
 The alcohol-free choices need to become as common and integrated and frankly, as fun, as the alcohol is.
 You need to be able to get a Curious Elixir on an airplane, to get non-alcoholic wine at a restaurant, and to have the mocktail part of a menu have fun names and garnishes and glassware, just like the cocktails.